fedex1/firebase-subscription-payments/README.md

 # Run Subscription Payments with the Stripe Firebase Extension

+This is used in VanZilla.tidalforce.org and web3 marketing

 This is an example web client for usage with the [Stripe Subscriptions Firebase Extension](https://firebase.google.com/products/extensions/firestore-stripe-subscriptions).

 **Features:**